Soccer-Premier League wage row risks undermining good work - UK minister

 Premier League leaders Liverpool announced on Saturday that they would be using the government's job retention scheme to pay for some non-playing staff, following similar decisions from Tottenham Hotspur, Newcastle United, and Norwich City.
 "Leaving the public purse to pick up the cost of furloughing low paid workers, whilst players earn millions and billionaire owners go untouched is something I know the public will rightly take a very dim view of," wrote Dowden.

 "At a time of national crisis, our national sport must play its part.
 I expect to see the football authorities judge the mood of the country and come together with an agreement urgently," he added.
-Dowden suggested the wrangle between the league and its players' risks overshadowing positive efforts to help from the sport.
+The players' union, the Professional Footballers' Association (PFA), has yet to agree to a cut and argued after a meeting with the Premier League on Saturday that reduced wages would lower tax revenue for the National Health Service.

-"It's especially important that a disagreement over players' wages doesn't undermine all the good work that sport - including football - is doing to help the government's efforts to tackle coronavirus.
-"I have the privilege of representing many brilliant industries, but the sport was the first to knock on my door with a long list of offers to support the NHS, to help the most vulnerable in our country and keep families occupied and healthy at home," he said.
+The PFA's chief executive Gordon Taylor said on Monday players want to know where their money is going and suggested foreign footballers were keener to send their wages back to their home countries to aid the fight against the virus.
+"We have so many foreign players who come to this country and they know what it says on the contract they will get, which has not always been the case with them at times in different areas of the world," Taylor told Sky Sports News.

-Dowden paid tribute to efforts from Manchester United's Marcus Rashford and Harry Maguire and Liverpool's Trent Alexander-Arnold, along with England women players Rachel Daly and Millie Bright along with initiatives from other sports.
-"When we are through this and live sport brings us that joy once more, the sector should be able to look back knowing that it too played its part," he said.
+"A lot of them also want to help out with their own countries and their own families and looking after their families and friends, the same as the players here.
+"So they want a choice if their money is being affected, where that money is going, rather than it being imposed."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)